johanbove/timekeeper-earthstar-cli/README.md

 - [x] Add Time Report for current month
 - [x] Refine onboarding with new author and new share
 - [x] Add clearing of settings command
-- [ ] Fix the folder structure missing the version number
+- [x] Fix the folder structure missing the version number according to a format spec

 ---